-- We maintained and enhanced our range of existing services. - Following consultation, we commenced the implementation of the strategic Community Plan 2016-2020.
-This has included a review of our theory of practice and the implementation of the Housing first approach to addressing homelessness. - We enhanced the addiction treatment aftercare service with the addition of a rented house for up to three women. - We secured ongoing HSE funding to continue the Addiction Counsellor service. - Our Campaigning programme framed the narrative of the housing and homeless crisis at national and local level.
-Simon Week with a theme 'Cut the Red Tape' formed part of our advocacy work locally and nationally to raise awareness and recruit the wider public to help communicate the severity of the housing and homeless crisis, to politicians, policy makers and influencers, among others. - Our Fundraising team of staff and volunteers raised €3.7m gross in voluntary donations and beguests. - Cork Simon actively promotes the Housing First approach which is aimed at making sure people experiencing homelessness are assisted to live their lives in their own ways through a model that offers choices in both housing and support services to facilitate personal empowerment and recovery.

-Achievements and performance - continued

-- We continued to provide operational support to South East Simon Community.
-We carried out a due diligence exercise to explore options for further collaboration between Cork Simon and South East Simon Community. - We established a Finance and Audit Committee, and a Quality and Safety Committee, as sub-committees of the Board. - We secured additional funding for enhanced weekend Day Service for people who are rough sleeping or are in temporary accommodation. - We continued to represent the people we support at Local and Regional Homeless Fora, and continued to represent Cork Simon's experience on the ground at a national level at the Simon Communities of Ireland.
+- · We maintained and enhanced our range of existing services. - We continued with a phased implementation of the strategic Community Plan 2017-2020.
+This has included a review of our theory of practice and the implementation of the Housing First approach to addressing homelessness. - We introduced a Trauma Informed Care approach to service delivery across all Cork Simon Service.
+This involved research to understand the extent of trauma experienced by Cork Simon service users, an audit of services from a trauma informed perspective and training for all staff in the principles of trauma informed practice. - We partnered with a European Street Support project to deliver a new Safer Saturdays programme offering greater empowerment for people using our day services frequently. - Our Campaigning programme framed the narrative of the housing and homeless crisis at national and local level.
+Our 'Locked Out' campaign highlighted the impact that the lack of certainty and permanence is having on people.
+Simon Week with a theme 'No One Left Behind' formed part of our advocacy work locally and nationally to urge the Government to build more social and affordable housing.
+Our digitial day provided a 24 hour insight behind the doors of Cork Simon.
+Through our ongoing programme we aim to raise awareness and recruit the wider public to help communicate the severity of the housing and homeless crisis, to politicians, policy makers and influencers, among others. - We were finalists for two Irish Health Care Centre Awards: research team of the year and a Health Care Initiative for our 'Moving Towards Trauma Informed Care' research. - We have grown our engagement with social media audiences. - Our Fundraising team of staff and volunteers raised €3.8m gross in voluntary donations and bequests. - We actively promoted the Housing First approach which is aimed at making sure people experiencing homelessness are assisted to live their lives in their own ways through a model that offers choices in both housing and support services to facilitate personal empowerment and recovery. - We continued to provide operational, fundraising, accounting, staff and management support to South East Simon Community. - We prioritised the implementation of the National Quality Standards Framework standards of service delivery and how they can be evidenced. - As part of the Cold Weather Initiative for Cork City we commenced the Night Light service to provide an additional in-house space for 15 people who otherwise would be sleeping rough out of doors. - We established a GDPR implementation team to audit and update our Data Protection processes and policies to ensure compliance by the May 2018 deadline. - We continued to represent the people we support at Local and Regional Homeless Fora, and continued to represent Cork Simon's experience on the ground at a national level at the Simon Communities of Ireland. - We carried out an independent external review of Cork Simon board and governance structures.

-Financial review
+Financial Review